 Female Age and Chromosomal Abnormalities (Aneuploidy) in Eggs and Embryos

-The main reason for the increased risk for miscarriage in "older" women is due to the increase in chromosomal abnormalities in their eggs.
+The main cause of increased risk for miscarriage in "older" women is increased rates of chromosomal abnormalities in their eggs

 - Numerical abnormalities where there is an abnormal number of chromosomes

 - Such as a missing (monosomy) or an extra chromosome (trisomy)

 - An example of monosomy is Turner Syndrome